dgobalak/BalancingBeam/README.md

   <h3 align="center">PID-Controlled Beam</h3>

   <p align="center">
     A beam that self-balances to keep a ping pong ball stable.
-Is it useful?
-Probably not.
-But at least it's cool.
     <br />
     <a href="https://github.com/dgobalak/BalancingBeam"><strong>Explore the docs »</strong></a>
     <br>